Green-Works/Group_Project_CFRS_767/README.md

 2. Split the dictionary into smaller files for each worker (e.g. 1of1.txt, 1of2.txt, 2of2.txt, and so on).

+3. Spin up cloned instances of itself within the AWS framework

-3. Send, via HTTP, to each worker the following information:
+4. Send, via HTTP, to each worker the following information:

     1. The hash